RenanMeirelles/zero-pollution-bsic/README.md

     - Recognized as one of the most important solutions to stop ocean plastic; ✔
     - Has recovered and recycled over 6.25 Million KG (13,000,000 lbs) of ocean bound plastic; ✔
     - Running since 2013; ✔
-    - Structured plastic destinations: partners, recycled products and more; ✔
+    - Structured plastic destinations: product partners, recycled products and more; ✔
-    - Not much end user friendly; ✘
+    - Collected Plastic exchange - cash, tokens, goods and services...✔
+    - A little bureaucratic process to become a Volunteer; ✘
     - Focused on ocean plastic collecting; ✘
     - Needs to group people; ✘
     - Sporadic Events (when Bounties are created); ✘